moritzzimmer/terraform-aws-lambda/README.md

 ## History

 Implementation of this module started at [Spring Media/Welt](https://github.com/spring-media/terraform-aws-lambda).
-Users of `spring-media/lambda/aws` should migrate to this module as a drop-in replacement for all provisions up to release/tag `5.2.0` to benefit from new features and bugfixes.
+Users of `spring-media/lambda/aws` should migrate to this module as a drop-in replacement to benefit from new features and bugfixes.

 ## How do I use this module?